 With nearly nine months of pleasant weather, seeing Chattanooga by bike is an almost year-round proposition.
 And there's no better way than via the city's bike transit system with its 400 bikes at 42 stations.

 How It Works

 The bike share program is quite simple.
-An $8 fee offers full 24-hour access to the bikes or $15 will score you a 3-day pass for an entire weekend of fun.
-See pricing here.
+The Daily Pass offers access to the bikes unlimited 60-minute trips for 24-hours or score you a 3-Day pass for an entire weekend of fun.
+See pricing on Bike Chattanooga's website.

 Rent a bike, ride for up to one hour, and leave it at another station.
-Then, grab another bike and repeat as many times as you’d like.
+Then, grab another bike and repeat as many times as you'd like.
 Want to keep the bike out longer?
-It’s $5 for each additional 30 minutes.
+There is a fee for each additional 30 minutes.

 Here are a few routes to try on your next trip to the Scenic City.
 Or plan your own route with this handy station map.